Linuxfabrik/monitoring-plugins/check-plugins/mysql-temp-tables/README.md

 ## Overview

 Checks the percentage of MySQL/MariaDB temporary tables that had to spill to disk.
 A high percentage means queries are materialising temporary tables larger than the smaller of `tmp_table_size` and `max_heap_table_size`, and the server falls back to a disk-based temporary table.
-Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner v2.8.41.
+Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner.

 **Important Notes:**